Navigation

 == MLTT rule mapping ==

-Formation: Pi.value { domain, codomain, universe }
+Formation: Pi { domain, codomain, universe }

 Introduction check: .check (guard: isFunction)